EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > - System Architecture Design
 > - Breaking Large Tasks into Smaller Tasks
 >
 > I don't typically do well programming in an interview setting.
+My past work is all private, which means I have no work samples I can provide.
 Can we do the homework problem you mentioned instead?
 I'm most comfortable with Node.js for APIs and Jade templates for web sites.
+>
+> Thanks!<br>
+> ~Jessie

 </details>